 One Of Wichita Falls' Landmarks Is The Result Of A Con Man - I Give You "The World's Littlest Skyscraper"

 The Mcmohan Building is the World’s Smallest Skyscraper.
-The favorite myth behind the tiny structure is that it was the result of a scam where a con artist raised funds of $200,000 for what investors presumed would be a 40 story building in Wichita Falls.
+The favorite myth behind the tiny structure is that it was the result of a scam where a con artist raised funds of $200,000 for what investors presumed would be a 40-story building in Wichita Falls.
 They failed to spot the fact that the plans were scaled in inches rather than feet.
-After the 10′ x 16′, 4-storey building was built, he could not be charged since it was a legal binding contract.
+After the 10′ x 16′, 4-story building was built, he could not be charged since it was a legal binding contract.
 The victims simply hadn’t read the proverbial fine print.

 However, the true story about the origin of the building is a bit dull.
 Office space during the boom was hard to find let alone land to build office space.
-A builder named Mcmohan took matters in his own hands, and with the help of his own crew, constructed the 4-storey tower on a small unused piece of property without prior permission of the owner who lived in Oklahoma.
+A builder named Mcmohan took matters in his own hands, and with the help of his own crew, constructed the 4-story tower on a small unused piece of property without prior permission of the owner who lived in Oklahoma.
 Initially, six companies occupied this tiny building until the boom ended and office space was not so hard to come by.
 The building originally did not have a staircase to the upper floors, only a ladder.
 The architectural design of the building is quite beautiful showing off classical details and intricate brick work.
 Today the skyscraper and its attached building house an antique shop and is undergoing a restoration.
 It is fondly referred to as the “Littlest Skyscraper” and is a treasured monument here in Wichita Falls.

 Race car driver Lloyd Ruby was born in Wichita Falls.
 Drag racer Eddie Hill also resides in Wichita Falls.